JinyuanShao/Image-Classification-Efficacy/README.md

 # Image Classification Efficacy (ICE): A better metric for evaluating the discriminative power of a classifier

-Image Efficacy is introduced for comparing classification methods that are tested with different datasets.
-It could be used in any visual tasks to evaluated the performance of the classifiers.
+Image Classification Efficacy (ICE) is introduced for comparing classification methods that are tested with different datasets.
+It can be used in various fields to consistently evaluate the performance of any classifiers.

-This is official implementation Python code of MICE.
-Original paper: https://ieeexplore.ieee.org/abstract/document/9551959
+This is general Python code of ICE implementation.
+For the principles of ICE metrics, please refer to original paper: https://ieeexplore.ieee.org/abstract/document/9551959

 - **MICE**:  **M**ap-level **I**mage **C**lassification **E**fficacy